svpuli/workshop-microservices/README.md

 ### Installing

-Make sure you're logged in into Pipedrive's private NPM by simply run `npm install` to install all the required dependencies in all of the microservices.
+Simply run `npm install` to install all the required dependencies in all of the microservices.

 ### Writing & Running Code